Linaro/lava/doc/v2/developing-tests.rst

 For a :ref:`MultiNode <writing_multinode>` job, you may need to check more than one :term:`device type`.

-LAVA looks at the :ref:`device status <device_status>` when working out if a particular device is available for a new job:
+LAVA looks at the :ref:`device health <device_status>` when working out if a particular device is available for a new job:

-* Idle, Reserved, Offline, Offlining - jobs can be submitted OK.
+* Good, Unknown - jobs can be submitted OK.

 * Restricted - only specific users may submit jobs.